saffetsiraz/Games/_pages/privacypolicy.md

 <br>

 ## 9. Changes to This Policy
 We may update this Privacy Policy from time to time.
-The latest version will always be available in our app and on our official link.
+The latest version will always be available in our games.

 <br>